-- init() loads the workspace and adds dws-specific class members - compile() captures the optimizer and loss_function parameter values - fit () captures the epochs and batch_size parameter values; if input is an API resource, capture hash values of training data, otherwise capture input resource name. - fit_generator() captues the epochs and steps_per_epoch parameter values; if input is an API resource, wraps the generator and captures the hashes of returned values from the generator as it is iterated through. - evaluate() captures the batch_size parameter value; if input is an API resource, capture hash values of test data, otherwise capture input resource name; capture metrics and write them to results resource. - evaluate_generator() captures the steps parameter value; if input is an API resource, wraps the generator and captures the hashes of returned values from the generator as it is iterated through.
+- init() loads the workspace and adds dws-specific class members - compile() captures the optimizer and loss_function parameter values - fit () captures the epochs and batch_size parameter values; if input is an API resource, capture hash values of training data, otherwise capture input resource name.
+If the input is an API resource, and it is either a Keras Sequence or a generator, writes the generator and captures the hashes of returned values as it is iterated through. - evaluate() captures the batch_size parameter value; if input is an API resource, capture hash values of test data, otherwise capture input resource name; capture metrics and write them to results resource.
+If the input is an API resource, and it is either a Keras Sequence or a generator, writes the generator and captures the hashes of returned values as it is iterated through.